 He made me feel desired, cherished, and adored.
 He made me feel special.
 He made me feel validated.
 He made me feel I had been right to want more.
 That me yearning for romantic expressions was ok (ex made me feel I was unrealistic for craving such nonsense).
 He was doing absolutely everything I had hoped for, without any prompting.
 It was spontaneous.
 It was overwhelming, in the most blissful way possible.

 He wooed me.
-I fell for him BIG time.

 Ah, what a naive creature I am, even at my grand old age.

 I naively judge people by my own standards.
 I believe it is important to be yourself.
 I was being myself.
 I thought AP was being himself.
 It hadn’t entered my head, as my friend S has recently suggested, that sometimes people show their best possible selves at the beginning of a relationship and can’t maintain the act.

 Maybe AP was showing his best possible self?
 Or maybe his sentiments changed because of events?

 I have had a tough start to the year and beginning counselling has stirred up emotions: I’ve tried to be honest and open with AP, but I acknowledge there have been times when I’ve worn my mask because I’ve not wanted to offload on him too much.
 He’s a sensitive soul and I know he’s picked up on these moments and they’ve impacted on him.